I.C.9 The Burden of the valley of Vision (Jerusalem), 22:1-25

 ...seen the breaches... gathered the water of the old pool... made a ditch between the two walls...-

-The sense is, that for all their preparations against the enemy, they had not truly sought the help of the LORD God, who had arranged this trouble to come upon them, as judgment for their sin, to motivate them to return to Him.
+The sense is, that for all their preparations against the enemy, they had not truly sought the help of the Lord GOD, who had arranged this trouble to come upon them, as judgment for their sin, and to motivate them to return to Him.

 the LORD of hosts {did} call to weeping... and behold joy and gladness...-

-God's message of impending judgment should have brought sorrow unto repentance, but instead the people gave themselves to partying, and to unbelieving mockery of the prophetic message:
+God's message of impending judgment should have brought sorrow unto repentance and pleas for God's mercy.
+But instead, the people gave themselves to partying, and to unbelieving mockery of the prophetic message:

 let us eat and drink; for to morrow we shall die.-